katjensen/katjensen.github.io/_pages/about.md

 Hello!
 Welcome to my personal page.
 I enjoy wearing many hats as a remote sensing scientist, machine learning engineer, Earth science educator, and mapping enthusiast.

-I am a data scientist at **[Capella Space](https://www.capellaspace.com/)** developing environmental monitoring analytics from X-band Synthetic Aperture Radar (SAR).
+I am a data scientist at **[ICEYE](https://www.iceye.com/en-us/)** developing environmental monitoring analytics from X-band Synthetic Aperture Radar (SAR).
 In previous roles, I've worked on:

 * Developing machine learning and computer vision algorithms for agricultural monitoring and mapping of regenerative practices at **[Indigo Ag](https://www.indigoag.com/)**
 * Regional to global scale mapping of surface water patterns and wetlands classification using a variety of different satellite and aerial remote sensing data, at the **City College of New York** and **NASA Jet Propulsion Laboratory (JPL)**